-The COVID-19 pandemic has disturbed the lives of millions of people around the world during last year and at the beginning of this year.
+The contemporary world circumstances have disturbed the lives of millions of people around the world during last year and at the beginning of this year.
 Some countries are still trying to control this dangerous virus by forcing several economic lockdowns and imposing different social-distancing measures, resulting in a massive increase in unemployment.

 All of these factors will indeed negatively affect the housing markets, including thousands of homeowners in Montreal and in the province of Quebec.